jabee0228/PerspectiveFill/README.md

 ## Dataset

 We used the **Image Matching Challenge 2022** dataset from Google Research.
 This dataset is ideal as it contains images of various scenes, such as the British Museum, captured from multiple viewpoints, which is essential for our reference-based approach.

+## Results
+Our proposed method demonstrates significant improvements over baseline models, especially in faithfully reconstructing missing objects.

+Quantitative Results:

+Our method achieves superior performance across PSNR, SSIM, and LPIPS metrics.

+Our HiFill-based model achieved a PSNR of 33.1101, a 2.93% improvement over the same model trained without our preprocessed input.

+Our LDM-based model achieved a PSNR of 27.9391, showing a 1.93% improvement over its baseline counterpart.